 With a constant supply of filtered water, you can refill a reusable water bottle.
 Save thousands of dollars and plastic bottles.

 A serving platter is useful when entertaining and serving everyday meals.
-Here’s a flattened recycled stubby bottle platter that’s a little bit quirky.
+Here’s a flattened recycled wine bottle platter that’s a little bit quirky.

 Avoid takeaway containers by taking your own food flask!

 If you know someone who loves food and loves books, then you can’t go wrong with books about food.
 It’s certainly my all-time favourite gift.
 Here are a selection of foodie books: